blab/cartography/docs/index.md

 Each genome was split into separate nucleotides and compared with other nucleotides in the same site on other genomes.
 We only counted a difference between the main nucleotide pairs (AGCT) -- gaps (N) were not.
 This is because some sequences were significantly shorter than others, and a shorter strain does not necessarily mean complete genetic dissimilarity, which is what counting gaps implied.
+Using SNP-sites [@page_taylor_delaney_soares_seemann_keane_harris_2016], we found SNP sites from the multi-FASTA alignment files for each disease and calculated the distance matrix from this for computational efficiency.

 We reduced the similarity distance matrix through MDS, t-SNE, and UMAP, plotted using [Altair](https://altair-viz.github.io/) ,and colored by clade assignment.
-Clade membership metadata was provided by a .json build of the influenza h3n2 tree (the build can be found at https://github.com/blab/cartography/tree/master/notebooks/Data).
+Clade membership metadata was provided by a .json build of the influenza h3n2 tree and zika trees.
+For MERS, the host data was given via the Newick tree.
 The 3 different dimensionality reduction techniques are ordered below by publication date:
 - [MDS](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.MDS.html)
 - [t-SNE](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html)